The Kiss (memoir)

 The Kiss is a memoir by American author Kathryn Harrison.
 First published in 1997, the memoir details her relationship with her estranged father, which culminated in a sexual affair when they finally met again when she was an adult.

-Harrison took pains to disguise her father's identity but nevertheless faced criticism for publishing the book while her father was alive.
+Harrison made efforts to disguise her father's identity but nevertheless faced criticism for publishing the book while her father was alive.